angband/angband/docs/hacking/debug.rst

 Play with an object ``o``
-  Lets you modify an object by randomly rerolling it as a normal, good, or excellent object, or lets you modify it directly, tweaking the pval and combat values.
+  Lets you modify an object by randomly rerolling it as a normal, good, or excellent object or lets you edit its attributes, including quantity, ego type, presence or absence of curses, combat values, and modifiers.
+There's also a statistics option to evaluate how likely worse, better, or matching objects of the same kind would be generated.

 Test kind ``V``
   Will prompt for a tval, as an integer.
 For that tval, creates one object